vipulkatwal/ai-interface/README.md

 2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a Pull Request
+5. Open a Pull Request

 ## License

-MIT
+This project is licensed under the MIT License.